-At the same time, staff from across each organisation take part in an anonymous survey about their employers’ attitudes towards workplace culture, diversity and inclusion.
-Over 60,000 staff took part in 2016, making it one of the largest national employment surveys in Britain.
+At the same time, staff from across each organisation take part in an anonymous survey about their employers’ attitudes towards workplace culture, diversity and inclusion, 109,820 staff took part in the 2019 survey.

 Swansea University's WEI submission is led by the Equality Team, with the support of the LGBT+ Staff Network Chair, LGBT+ Staff Network members and members of the Allies Programme.

 If you would like to get involved in future WEI submissions, please get in touch

 Read more about the WEI on the Stonewall website.

 LGBT stands for Lesbian, Gay, Bisexual and Transgender.

 Lesbian = a woman who is attracted to other women

 Gay = a man who is attracted to other men